 Swirls are caused when abrasives are moved across the surface, reducing the amount of these abrasives on the surface prior to washing reduces the degree of damage.

 Every time you wash your car, you will be causing damage to your paint.
-It is impossible not to cause micro scratches and on dark colours they appear sooner than on light colours.
+It is impossible not to cause micro scratches and on dark colours they appear sooner than on light colours, it is however very good practice to make sure you have ample lubricants between your washing medium (wash mitt) and paint surface.
+For more info be sure to listen to Damian's explanation in the video at the bottom of this article.

 Step 4 – Body Washing